olorin/nerven/README.md

 Currently it only runs (out of the box) on Linux; let me know if you get it working on another system.

+## Achtung

+I haven't worked on this for a while and most likely will not for a while.
+If anyone would like to take over maintainership, please let me know.

 Authors/contributors
 ====================